 Every year billions of dollars are awarded in the form of free money and other types of funding.
 Most people know this money exists, but just don’t know where to apply, how much they qualify for, or even where to get an application.

 Contrary to popular belief, free money is available to entrepreneurs.
 Real business grants do exist.
 In fact, hundreds of black and minority-owned businesses each year receive such grant funding from various government agencies and nonprofit organizations, reports BlackNews.com.
 Such funds do not have to be repaid, but must be used to either start a new business or enhance an existing one.
 Others can be used for innovation research.

-Here are the top 10 small and minority business grant programs available:
+Whether needed for growth or startup business funding, here are the top 10 small and minority business grant programs available:

 1. The FedEx Small Business Grant Contest is a nationwide competition that will award $50,000 in total to six deserving U.S-based entrepreneurs and business owners.
 Go to www.businessgrants.org/opportunities/fedex_small_business_grant_contest.html